 - Creative examples of the campaign executed.

-The winner of the Best Marketer Award will be recognized with the Premier’s Prize in the amount of $1,500 cash.
+The winner of the Best Marketer Award will be recognized with a cash prize of $1,500.

 The winner will also be offered a one-year all-access pass to Small Business BC education resources and experts, and the opportunity for extensive media exposure.